Seattle Pacific University

-Seattle Pacific University (SPU) is a private Christian university in Seattle, Washington.
+Seattle Pacific University (SPU) is a private Christian university in Seattle, Washington, United States.
 It was founded in 1891 in conjunction with the Oregon and Washington Conference of the Free Methodist Church as the Seattle Seminary.
-It became the Seattle Seminary and College in 1913, adopting the name Seattle Pacific College two years later, and received its current name in 1977.
+It became the Seattle Seminary and College in 1913, adopted the name Seattle Pacific College two years later, and received its current name in 1977.

 History

 Seattle Pacific University was founded in 1891 by Free Methodist pioneers to train missionaries for overseas service.

-On June 5, 2014, a shooting occurred in the Otto Miller Hall, during which one student was killed and two other students were injured.
-The suspect was not a student at the school and had no connection to the university.
-The gunman was stopped by student Jon Meis, who used pepper spray to disarm him.
-Meis received a Citizen Honors award from the Congressional Medal of Honor Society in 2015 for his work in stopping the shooting.
-On November 16, 2016, the gunman was convicted in the shooting and sentenced to 112 years in prison.
+Built on land donated by Mr. and Mrs. Nels B. Peterson, the neighborhood was originally known as Ross Station and was annexed to Seattle the same year the college was founded; the school was colloquially referred to as the Ross Seminary during this era.
+The first permanent building built on campus, designed by notable architect John B. Parkinson, was completed in early 1893 and the seminary held its first classes that Spring.

 In May 2022, the university's board of trustees voted to keep rules in place that ban LGBTQ people from becoming employees, prompting student protests.
 The vote by the board of trustees occurred in wake of faculty voting with an 80% majority no-confidence in the board regarding this issue.
 Washington Attorney General Bob Ferguson announced on July 29 that his office was investigating the university's hiring practices, describing them as potentially illegal and discriminatory.
 In turn, the university filed a lawsuit against the attorney general, saying that the investigation violates its religious freedom.

 On January 26, 2023 it was announced that current Roberts Wesleyan University President Deanna Porterfield would conclude her work in June at the institution in Rochester, NY.
-She will then move on to assume the role of President at Seattle Pacific University later on in 2023.
+She assumed the role of President at Seattle Pacific University later on in 2023.

+On June 16, 2023, the university's interim president, Peter Menjares, announced in an email to faculty that it would cut 40 percent of its budget academic programs via steep faculty layoffs; university leadership blamed post-COVID-19 pandemic national trends in higher education for declining enrollment, while faculty blamed the university's anti-LGBTQ+ faculty policy for exacerbating the issue.
+The cuts are due to take effect upon the expiration of contracts the following June.